 In [96] authors proposed a decentralized revocation protocol called Efficient Decentralized Revocation (EDR).
 In this protocol, the revocation decision is made by a group of vehicles rather than a centralized entity.
 The certificate of the misbehaving vehicle is revoked by voting process, a vehicle called revocation coordinator voluntarily takes the responsibility and sends a message to one hop neighboring vehicles containing the reason for revocation, time stamp and certificate of the misbehaving vehicle.
 This message is signed with private key of the coordinator and forwarded to neighboring vehicle.
-Upon reception the, message is decrypted using public key of coordinator and the certificate is verified, retrieve the information, cast their vote and send back to the coordinator.
+Upon reception the, message is decrypted using public key of coordinator.
 Coordinator calculates the accumulative value and compares with the pre-defined threshold for revocation, if it exceeds the threshold, then the revocation decision is made and certificate of the misbehaving vehicle is revoked.